-- HESI 1 will be administered to the class per the course calendar. - The conversion score on HESI 1 will be assigned as the final exam grade. - o If a student is passing all other aspects of the class and meets the benchmark score, the final grade will be assigned per the MCC calendar and the student will be encouraged to complete HESI NGN remediation packets that are assigned within the HESI System before progressing to the next level. - o If a student is failing the class after the HESI 1 conversion score (final exam grade) is recorded, that student will fail the course.
-Students who do not pass a course are encouraged to complete HESI remediation.
-The grade earned in the class will be recorded and the student will be subject to any and all progression, reapplication, and readmissions (if eligible) policies.
+- HESI 1 Policy (HESI 1 will be administered to the class per the course calendar.) - The HESI 1 conversion score will be entered as the final exam grade for the Health Care Concepts course.
+There is an option for any student to take HESI 2 for a potential replacement final exam score according to the following policy and guidelines: - Passing Grade/Passing Benchmark Score: - If a student is passing all other aspects of the class and meets the benchmark score, the HESI 1 score will be recorded as the final exam grade and the final

+- grade will be assigned per the MCC calendar and the student will be encouraged to complete HESI NGN remediation packets that are assigned within the HESI System before progressing to the next level. - If a student is passing all other aspects of the course and meets the benchmark score and wishes to voluntarily take HESI 2, the higher of the two conversion scores will be recorded as the final grade.
+See the HESI 2 Policy for requirements.

+Failing the Course after HESI 1 Conversion Score is Recorded

+A student who is failing the class after the HESI 1 conversion score (final exam grade) is recorded may elect to take the HESI 2.
+See the HESI 2 Policy for requirements.
+The higher of the two HESI scores will be recorded as the final exam grade and will be averaged with all other grades per the instructor plan/syllabus.
+The grade earned in the class will be recorded and the student will be subject to any and all progression, reapplication, and readmission (if eligible) policies.

+o Passing the Course but Failing to Meet the HESI 1 Benchmark Score

-o If a student has a passing average in the class but fails to meet the benchmark on the HESI Exam (L1= 800, L2 & TADN = 850, L3 = 875), the student will be required to complete the assigned remediation packets within the HESI system.
+If a student with a passing average in the class fails to meet the benchmark on the HESI 1 Exam, the student will be required to complete the assigned remediation packets within the HESI system and take HESI 2.
 The assigned remediation must be completed and submitted before the scheduled HESI 2 testing date per the course calendar and faculty instructions.
+See the HESI 2 Policy for requirements.

-HESI 2 will be administered per the course calendar.
+• HESI 2 Policy (HESI 2 will be administered per the course calendar.)